turnhub/chatty-challenge-app/README.md

 All you need to start this example project is the following:

-1. Fork this repo on GitHub and clone your fork on your computer
+1. Clone this repository on your computer

 1. Follow the steps in the previous paragraph to create an account on the challenge website and obtain your API token